Introduction

 What mistakes should I avoid with a Broadway straight?

 Common mistakes include overplaying your Broadway straight and ignoring potential threats on the board, such as flushes and full houses.
-It would be best to be mindful of your opponents' betting behaviour.
+Be mindful of your opponents' betting behaviour.
 Additionally, you must avoid betting too small when you have a strong hand, as this may not extract the maximum value from your opponents.
 Striking a balance between aggressive and cautious play will enhance your success with a Broadway straight.

 Conclusion